-The entry mp2 leads to a submenu which allows to set some keywords for MP2 and RI-MP2 calculations, e.g. defining frozen orbitals, maximum memory usage, or assign auxiliary basis sets for RI-MP2 calculations, etc. If you want to use ricc2, you have to use the entry cc2 and the submenu ricc2 in order to assign MP2 as wavefunction model.
-It covers all keywords required for rimp2 calculations, Mandatory for rimp2 runs is the specification of the auxiliary basis set using the menu entry cbas.
-(Alternatively, the rimp2prep tool can be used to set the keywords needed for rimp2 calculations.)
+The entry mp2 leads to a submenu which allows to set some keywords for MP2 and RI-MP2 calculations, e.g. defining frozen orbitals, maximum memory usage, or assign auxiliary basis sets for RI-MP2 calculations, etc. If you want to use ricc2, you have to use the entry cc and the submenu ricc2 in order to assign MP2 as wavefunction model.
+For the pnoccsd program you have to use the entry pnocc and the submenu pnoccsd to assign the wavefunction model.